-MNRCP is requesting Letters of Intent for wetland restoration, enhancement, preservation, or creation projects in each of the seven biophysical regions in the state.
+MNRCP is requesting Letters of Intent for wetland compensation projects in each of the seven biophysical regions in the state.
 Public agencies, tribes, non-profit conservation organizations, soil and water conservation districts, and Maine municipalities are all eligible to apply for funding.
 Environmental consultants, working in partnership with any of the previously mentioned groups, are also encouraged to apply.